New hybrid and plug-in hybrid cars coming in 2022 and beyond

 Kia Sportage PHEV

 This is the fifth generation of Kia’s Sportage mid-size family SUV, and the first iteration to be offered with a plug-in hybrid powertrain.
-While it's slightly smaller than the Asian version to better suit European roads, the new Sportage that'll arrive on British shores still features striking new styling and significant interior updates, including a dual-screen infotainment setup.
+While it's slightly smaller than the global version in order to better suit European roads, the new Sportage that'll arrive on British shores still features striking new styling and significant interior updates, including a dual-screen infotainment setup.
 The plug-in Sportage should be able to return around 200mpg and cover upwards of 30 miles on electric power alone based on the stats for the Hyundai Tucson PHEV that it shares its powertrain with.
 Click here to find out more about the new Kia Sportage.

 While Lexus' first electric model – the UX 300e – came out a while ago, the latest generation of the NX mid-size SUV will be the brand’s first plug-in hybrid when it arrives in 2022.
 Customers will have a choice of a 'self-charging' 350h version and the plug-in 450h+ model, with this NX also seeing the debut of a new multimedia system from Lexus.
 When it arrives, the model will rival the likes of the BMW X3 xDrive30e, Mercedes GLC 300 e and Volvo XC60 Recharge.
 Find out more about the new Lexus NX here.